weaviate/weaviate-io/developers/weaviate/current/index.md

 * ​We aim to bring your vector search set up to production to query in mere milliseconds (check our [open source benchmarks](./benchmarks/) to see if Weaviate fits your use case).
 * Get to know Weaviate in the [basics getting started guide](./core-knowledge/basics.html) in under five minutes.

 **Weaviate in detail**: Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
-It offers Semantic Search, Question-Answer Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), etc. Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering and the fault-tolerance of a cloud-native database, all accessible through GraphQL, REST, and various programming languages client.
+It offers Semantic Search, Question-Answer Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), etc. Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering and the fault tolerance of a cloud-native database.
+It is all accessible through GraphQL, REST, and various client-side programming languages.

 ## Weaviate helps